chrismatteson/razordemo/README.md

 Note that is our internal gem repositiory and will require you being on the VPN to access.

+Additional notes:
+The Razor OS Image (Centos 7) username and password are: root/thincrust

+The centos6.6 image which this installs had the username and password of: root/puppet

 Please let me know if you have questions or issues.
 Thanks.

 - Chris Matteson 4/27/15